Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Sant'Eustachio Il Caffè Cafeteria| ©Michiel Jelijs

-Coffee is one of the symbols of Italy and we can't miss this drink on our vacations to the transalpine country, especially if we travel in autumn, we will need it to warm us up in the coldest months!
+Coffee is one of the symbols of Italy and you can't miss this drink on your vacation to the transalpine country, especially if you travel in autumn, you'll need it to warm up in the coldest months!
 One of the pleasures of the Dolce Vita is to enjoy a good cappuccino and contemplate from the window the architectural jewels of the city.
 Sounds good, doesn't it?

 Here is a list of the best coffee shops in Rome: